 22 He goeth after her straightway, as an ox goeth to the slaughter, or as a fool to the correction of the stocks;

-23 Till a dart strike through his liver; as a bird hasteth to the snare, and knoweth not that it is for his life.
+23 Till a dart strike through his liver; as a bird hasteth to the snare, and knoweth not that it is for his life.24 Hearken unto me now therefore, O ye children, and attend to the words of my mouth.

 25 Let not thine heart decline to her ways, go not astray in her paths.